 Finally, we made our way back to Edinburgh, arriving just after 5 PM.
 Our tour was over.
 But my adventures in northern Scotland had just begun.
 I have three days after the end of the tour before I leave again to explore and camp all around the mainland and islands for another 19 days.
 But if I learned anything from this Haggis Adventures Tour, it’s that this still isn’t enough time, which is why I’m happy to call Scotland my home and continue exploring the rest of this country for the rest of my life (along with the rest of the world).

 As you can tell, this tour was absolutely fantastic, and I would recommend it to everyone.
 I think the younger generations would enjoy it more, but I wouldn’t want anyone to miss out.
 I’m already looking forward to doing the tour again, as well as other tours with the company.
 There are several other tour companies, but I haven’t done any of those tours myself so I can’t really compare.

 All I can say is that my tour with Jamie and the team was absolutely perfect.
 Literally couldn’t have been better.
 I’m already talking someone into doing the tour with me in August, and I’ll be back up to Morag Lodge next week when I head back up to explore more of the highlands.

-My tour with Haggis Adventures was complementary, except for the pre-booked accommodations.
-My opinions of the tour are definitely my own, and are not influenced in anyway by working for Haggis Adventures.
+My tour with Haggis Adventures was complimentary, except for the pre-booked accommodations.
+My opinions of the tour are definitely my own and are not influenced in any way by working for Haggis Adventures.
 My never-ending thanks to Heidi, Jamie, Zoe, Maree and the rest of the team who not only made this trip available to me, but honestly made this the best week of my life.